verse/verse/README.md

 ### Building ###

-To compile Verse server, libverse.a, libverse.ao and example of Verse client open terminal, go to root of verse source code and type:
+To compile Verse server, libverse.ao and example of Verse client open terminal, go to root of verse source code and type:

     $ mkdir ./build